-Steal the topic, curate it and turn it into original content.
+Great.
+Steal the topic, then curate it and turn it into original content.

-There’s no upside for personalities to start breaks with:
+There’s no upside to starting a segment with:

 My wife and I were taking one of those personality quizzes in in Glamour this weekend, and one of the questions was…